joyprokash/club-alpha-booking-system/replit.md

 ### Technical Implementations
 - **Database Schema**: Core entities include `users`, `hostesses`, `services`, `bookings`, `timeOff`, `weeklySchedule`, `photoUploads`, and `auditLog`.
+- **Automatic Data Cleanup**: Client booking history older than 2 weeks is automatically deleted every 24 hours to maintain privacy and database cleanliness.
+This cleanup runs on server startup and continues in the background.
 - **Time System**: All times are stored as minutes from midnight (0-1439).
 The system operates on a 10:00-23:00 grid in 15-minute increments, with a default timezone of America/Toronto.
 - **Double-Booking Prevention**: Utilizes serializable transactions with advisory locks per `(hostessId, date)`, validating against existing bookings, time-off blocks, and weekly schedules to prevent conflicts.
 - **Admin Daily Grid**: Features sticky time and hostess headers, horizontal scrolling, color-coded cells, quick booking modal integration, and 3-level zoom controls.